6. How we select scholars

 - We screen applicants: We assess applicants against our eligibility criteria and our selection guidelines.
 We compare the preferred courses of each applicant with our recommended study subjects.
 This initial screening process takes place typically in March-April.

 Note for PhD applicants: We recommend you start contacting suitable PhD supervisors, if you have not already done this.
 Scholarship applicants may apply to undertake doctoral studies in any of the identified sectors.
-They must, however, be able to show that there are employment opporunities on their return that require them to undertake unsupervised post-doctoral research, or to teach at degree level.
+They must, however, be able to show that there are employment opportunities on their return that require them to undertake unsupervised post-doctoral research, or to teach at degree level.
 They must also be able to show how their proposed research proposal will benefit the country, and that they have approached the university to identify appropriate supervisors.

 - We assess applications in more detail: We carry out a detailed assessment of the applications against our selection guidelines.
-Then we create a short list of applicants.
-This takes place typically in April-May.

 How to prepare for your scholarship interview